-To assemble the rest of the tiramisu, dip the top of a ladyfinger in the coffee mixture the arrange in dipped-side up in the bottom of the pan.
+To Assemble The Tiramisu: Dip the top of a ladyfinger in the coffee mixture the arrange in dipped-side up in the bottom of the pan.
 Continue until you have a tight layer of ladyfingers on the bottom of the pan (you will need to trim some to fit into the random holes).
 Add about 1-inch of the mascarpone cream mixture (about 1 1/3 cups) then smooth into an even layer with a rubber spatula.
 Sift a spoonful of cocoa powder even over the layer.
 Repeat two more times to make three layers in total (you should use up all the mascaprone cream by the end).
 Do not put on the last layer of cocoa until ready to serve.

 You can also make this as a normal (layered) tiramisu in a square glass pan.
 To do so simply skip the step where you stack some of the ladyfingers on the edge and just get to the layering part.

-Lightly cover the tiramisu cake with plastic wrap and transfer to the refrigerator until set, at least 6 hours and preferably 12 hours.
-To serve, remove the spring form pan ring then garnish the top with a last layer of cocoa powder and, if desired, some chocolate curls.
+To Serve The Tiramisu: Remove the springform pan ring then garnish the top with a last layer of cocoa powder and, if desired, some chocolate curls.

 To make chocoalte curls, use a vegetable peeler on the side of a chocolate bar!